Darrall Imhoff: Career

-Personal
+Personal life

-After retiring Imhoff lived in Hillsboro and Eugene, Oregon.
-He was the Vice President of Sales & Marketing at the United States Basketball Academy (USBA), a prestigious, internationally recognized basketball camp located in Oregon's McKenzie River Valley, about 45 miles east of Eugene prior to his retirement.
+After retiring, Imhoff lived in San Jose, where he was a vice president and director of marketing for Tred 2, a company that made sporting shoes.
+Imhoff also lived in Hillsboro and Eugene, Oregon.
+He was the vice president of sales and marketing at the United States Basketball Academy (USBA), a prestigious, internationally recognized basketball camp located in Oregon's McKenzie River Valley, about 45 miles east of Eugene prior to his retirement.

 He was also active in the Fellowship of Christian Athletes, the Providence Child Center and Rotary International.

 He was married to wife Susan and had three daughters, Karen, Diana and Nancy, and two sons, David and Robert.

 His daughter Nancy was inducted into the Idaho State University Sports Hall of Fame in 2005.

-Imhoff's grandson, Damon Jones, is currently a pitcher for the Philadelphia Phillies of Major League Baseball.
+Imhoff's grandson, Damon Jones, played in Major League Baseball (MLB) for the Philadelphia Phillies.

+Death

-Imhoff died on June 30, 2017, in Bend, Oregon of a heart attack.
+Imhoff died on June 30, 2017, in Bend, Oregon, of a heart attack.
 He was survived by his children, 18 grandchildren and three great-grandchildren.